pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_message-actions.md

 # Message Actions API for JavaScript SDK

-Use message actions to add or remove metadata on published messages (for example, receipts and reactions).
-Subscribe to channels to receive message action events.
-You can also fetch past actions from Message Persistence (on demand or when fetching original messages).
+Use message actions to add/remove metadata on published messages (for example, receipts and reactions).
+Clients subscribe to channels to receive message action events and can fetch past message actions from Message Persistence (on demand or with original messages).

+##### Supported and recommended asynchronous patterns
-- Supported async patterns: Callbacks, Promises, and Async/Await (recommended).
-Use try...catch to handle errors.
+- Supports Callbacks, Promises, and Async/Await.
+- Recommended: Async/Await.
+Add try...catch to receive error status.

+##### Reactions
+“Message Reactions” are message actions used specifically for emoji/social reactions.

+##### Message Actions vs. Message Reactions
+- Message Actions: general-purpose metadata on messages (receipts, delivery confirmations, custom data).
-- Message Actions is the low-level API for arbitrary metadata; Message Reactions is the same API used for emoji/social reactions.
+- Message Reactions: the same API used for emoji reactions; terminology varies in Core/Chat SDKs.

 ## Add message action

+##### Requires Message Persistence
-Requires Message Persistence.
-Enable it in the Admin Portal: https://admin.pubnub.com/ (see: https://support.pubnub.com/hc/en-us/articles/360051974791-How-do-I-enable-add-on-features-for-my-keys-).
+Enable Message Persistence for your key in the Admin Portal.

 Add an action to a published message.
 The response includes the added action.

 ### Method(s)

 Use this JavaScript method:
 ```
 `1addMessageAction({
 2    channel: string,